 The Euler Archive is an online resource for Leonhard Euler's original works and modern Euler scholarship.
 This dynamic library and database provides summaries of and access to digitized versions of original publications, and references to available translations and current research.

-The Archive is centered around individual web pages corresponding to (and containing information about) each work written by Leonhard Euler (more than 850 of them!).
+The Archive is centered on individual web pages corresponding to (and containing information about) each work written by Leonhard Euler (more than 850 of them).
 Most pages also contain copies of the original publications of these works.
-You can access these pages by using the navigation links on the left sidebar.
-In addition, the Archive contains historical information concerning the life and times of Leonhard Euler, as well as a significant percentage of Euler's correspondence.
+These collected works exist on a Digital Commons platform at the University of the Pacific, which you can access by using the navigation links on the left sidebar.

 The Euler Archive would like to thank the following institutions for their support: